 Business Rates Disputes

-James is experienced in advising and representing parties within business rates avoidance scheme and subsequent applications to set aside liability orders.
+James is experienced in advising and representing parties within business rates avoidance schemes and subsequent applications to set aside liability orders.

 James’s experience in partnership law includes advising individual members in relation to issues arising from mergers, partnership exits and transfers of business.
 In addition, James has experience in dealing with the overlap between partnerships, LLPs and insolvency procedures.